Quantcast

 An alternative to using Medicare outside of the country is short-term travel insurance.
 This type of plan may offer you more comprehensive international medical coverage than Medicare is able to offer.
 Talk with your travel agent to learn more about short-term travel health insurance plans.

 Thank you, Danielle, for this very important information.
-Danielle and her team help Baby Boomers navigate their Medicare insurance options.
+Danielle and her team help baby boomers navigate their Medicare insurance options.
 She is a member of the Forbes Finance Council and writes frequently about Medicare, retirement and personal finance.

 Finally, I always recommend purchasing Emergency Medical Evacuation Insurance to cover gaps in Medicare coverage whether traveling domestically, or internationally.
 Travel Guard is the only company that I know of that will let you purchase that coverage separately from their more comprehensive packages.
 It runs about $75.